Electroencephalogram (EEG) Testing for Children

 The technologist will sometimes ask you to stay with your child during the test and sometimes ask you to wait in the nearby waiting room.
 If the technologist asks you to remain in the waiting room while the test is in progress, then it is because many children are inclined to be more cooperative without their parents present, and this can help us obtain a better recording.

-The EEG technologist has been specially trained for this work and will be pleased to answer any questions you may have about the procedure itself, or even about the machine.
+The EEG technologist has been specially trained to perform this test in children and will be pleased to answer any questions you have.
 Everyone in the EEG Lab will do everything possible to comfort you and your child during your visit to CHOP.

 Checking out of EEG and next steps

 If your child has an appointment with the Neuroscience Center after your EEG appointment, then please check in at the front desk.
 Often you will receive the EEG results at the clinic visit.

 If your child is not seeing a neurologist, then your child’s EEG results will be sent to the referring physician that you provided at the time you made the appointment.
 CHOP clinicians can access the EEG result through our electronic medical record system.